ApplauseArchives/Swifjection/README.md

 The main idea behind this project is to achieve DI for Swift objects that does not inherit from Objective-C classes.

+# Why Swifjection?

+* It can initialize new instances of `NSObject` subclasses, as well as pure `Swift` classes conforming to `Injectable` protocol
+* Due to previous point, you don't have to bind/register every new class you create, which is helpful in fast growing projects
+* Simple
+* Lightweight

 # Installation

 **Swifjection** is available through [CocoaPods](http://cocoapods.org).
 To install